ciminomariano/BackEndTest/practical_test/practical_test/README.md

    - On Windows: `.\env\Scripts\activate`
 5. Install the dependencies: `pip install -r requirements.txt`
 6. Set up the MySQL database:
-   - Create a MySQL database for the project.
+   - Create a MySQL database with the name practicaltest
+   - user root and password admin for the project.
    - Configure the database connection in the `settings.py` file.
 7. Run database migrations: `python manage.py migrate`